 Message extensions allow people to see your ad, click an icon and contact you directly by text message.
 With one tap on your ad, people can contact you to book an appointment, get a quote, ask for information or request a service.
 Message extensions can help you to grow your business by giving people another option to reach you.

-The extension allows you to set an automated message of up to 100 characters which will be populated in the text field of the user’s native messaging app.
+The extension allows you to set an automated message of up to 100 characters which will be in the text field of the user’s native messaging app.
 For example this could be “I’d like to arrange an appointment” or “I’d like a call back to get a quote.”

 The promotion extension displays a price tag icon beneath your ad and highlights a sale on your website.
 AdWords offers four types of promotion; monetary discounts, percent discount, up to monetary discount and up to percent discount.
-Advertisers can also specify details about the promotion such as if it has a minimum order value, if there is a promo code, the end date of the sale and if it is for a special occasion or holiday.
+Advertisers can also specify details about the promotion such as if it has a minimum order value.
+If there is a promo code, the end date of the sale and if it is for a special occasion or holiday.

 The price extension on AdWords displays a menu of offers and prices.
-Visitors who click on the extension are directed to a dedicated landing page that outlines more details of the selected offer.
+Visitors who click on the extension are directed to a landing page that outlines more details of the offer.
 Here is an example of a price extension for a hotel enquiry.